FudaWiki/fudawiki-files/hanafuda/games/go-stop.md

 # End of Round and Scoring
 The round ends when either a player calls *stop*, or when all players run out of cards in their hands.

-If the cards run out, then the round is a draw.
+If the cards run out without anyone calling *stop*, then the round is a draw.
 All players score nothing, **regardless of any yaku they hold**, and the next round begins with the same dealer.

 Otherwise, the player who called *stop* is **the winner of the round**, and **becomes dealer for the next round**.